 If you’re still using paper, you’re making a big mistake.
 You’re recruiting Gen Z now, and their generation utilizes technology in almost every aspect of their lives.
 They don’t want to be bogged down by physical paperwork.
 Whether it’s to gather email addresses during an event or collect student information through an application, paper is probably poorly impacting your higher education recruitment tools.

 For one, it takes a lot of your time to manually process all that data.
 If you’re at a high school recruiting event, your team could talk to upwards of 1,000 students in a day!
 Manually entering that information into your marketing or customer relationship management (CRM) system isn’t efficient or productive.
 There’s also the risk of losing data due to cramped form spaces or bad handwriting.

-Eliminating paper makes sharing and gathering information easier on your team and prospective students.
+Eliminating paper makes sharing and gathering relevant information easier for your team and prospective students.
 Utilize online forms to make it quick and easy to gather and store the data you need to collect during recruiting events.
 While you’re at it, eliminate complicated and time-consuming fillable PDFs as well.
 Although better than paper, they are not very user-friendly so users frequently abandon them.

 2. Get Real

 Being genuine is one of the best recruitment solutions for higher ed.
 It’s important to be authentic when you’re trying to recruit students.
 Use photos of actual students in your marketing assets to give prospective students a realistic and genuine view of your school.
 Ditch the stock photos for pictures of real students in real situations, like during homecoming or participating in school traditions.

 If you’re worried about keeping costs down to stay within a budget, consider hiring a student photographer for the project.
 When you interact with people, you’ll have a great story to share that reveals how your school truly supports its students.

 3. Grab Attention